abhi1263/learningDjango/README.md

-# learningDjango
+# Learning Django
-a 'Hello World' application in Django.
-As I learn further, will make this repo a tutorial for Django beginners
+A great way to learn a new technology is by making your hands dirty.
+This repo is dedicated for that: making my hands dirty with Django.
+Over the time, I plan to turn the repo into 'Django Tutorial for Absolute Beginners'